 - Applications are initially screened by the program staff.

-- Selection seminars will take place early August at various locations throughout the state.
+- Selection seminars will take place in Summer 2023 at various locations throughout the state.

 - Each semi-finalist may receive a personal interview.
 References provided will be contacted.